8 Reasons Why Chickens Should Free-Range

 This gradual build up of immunity enables the chicken to fight off diseases and keep parasite loads to a minimum.

 Confined chickens will build up immunity to the diseases present in their confined environment.
 However, the amount of immunity they can build up is limited to what is present in their environment.
-Also, the diseases present in confined environments are more likely to proliferate faster than a chicken can build immunity, which in the end would cause an outbreak of disease.
+Also, the diseases present in confined environments are more likely to proliferate faster than a chicken can build immunity.
+Which, in the end would cause an outbreak of disease.

 If you have a rooster in your flock, free-ranging the flock is a great way to give the hens a break from his sometimes over-abundant attention.
 Hens who are bullies also tend to chill out when they have more space to roam and other things to focus on, such as looking for food.

 Free-ranging will keep your flock in shape!
-Lots of scratching, territory to cover, favorite free-range spots to visit, and searching for forage will keep your hens healthy and at a decent weight so they can stay productive.
+Lots of scratching, territory to cover, favorite free-range spots to visit, and searching for forage will keep your hens healthy and at a proper weight so they can stay productive.
 I often notice that when my flock free-ranges for a good portion of the day, they often take breaks and all congregate beneath a tree or around the coop for a mid-afternoon break from free-ranging.
 Free-ranging is a lot of work and can provide the perfect balance of food consumption and exercise for your flock!

 Not only does a free-range diet mean more nutrition for your chickens, but that also translates over to more nutritious poultry products for you!
-The richer a chicken’s diet is, the healthier it’s meat and eggs will be.
+The richer a chicken’s diet is, the healthier its meat and eggs will be.
 The more nutrients a chicken consumes means more nutrients can be put into the meat and eggs that it produces.

-You are what you eat is definitely true for free-range chickens!
+‘You are what you eat’ is definitely true for free-range chickens!

 Foraging for food is an instinctual behavior for any kind of bird, chickens included.
 Even chickens who are confined will look for ways to forage for food.
 Free-ranging chickens is a great way to let their inner instincts shine through!

-There’s nothing I like better than watching an animal in it’s natural environment doing what it instinctually was made to do.
-Whether it be a flock of wild ducks, or my own backyard flock, watching an animal live in a natural, unconfined way is always rewarding for me!
+There’s nothing I like better than watching an animal in its natural environment doing what it instinctually was made to do.
+Whether it be a flock of wild ducks, or my own homestead flock, watching an animal live in a natural, unconfined way is always rewarding for me!
 I think it appeals to my desire to be more self-sufficient and live with the land, not off of it.

 Whenever I let my flock out to free-range, I love seeing them come pouring out the enclosure door and then make a beeline for their favorite free-range spots.
 Seeing them so happy and ‘wild’ makes all the risks of free-ranging worth it for me!